mbae059/mbae059/README.md

 Language
 ---
 - English - Proficient
-- Japanese - Is able to communicate simple things.
-Verbal only.
+- Japanese - Is able to communicate.

 Study Plan